Social exchange theory: Theoretical propositions

 The mode of exchange (productive, negotiated, reciprocal, or generalized) provides a description of the exchange task.
 The task features are defined by the degree of interdependence (separability of tasks) and shared responsibility between partners to complete the task.
 These features influence the strength of the emotion felt.
-Productive exchanges are interdependent and this high degree of nonseparability generates the strongest emotions.
+Productive exchanges are interdependent, and this high degree of non-separability generates the strongest emotions.
 Reciprocal exchanges are separable which reduces the perceptions of shared responsibility.
 The exchange produces little emotional response, but individuals instead express emotions in response to the asymmetrical transaction.
 Generalized exchanges do not occur directly, but interdependence is still high and coordination between partners is difficult.
 Because there is no direct emotional foundation, emotions produced are low.
 Negotiated exchanges may produce conflicting emotions due to the mixed-motive nature of negotiations; even when transactions are successful, individuals may feel like they had the ability to do better, creating emotional ambivalence.
 Overall, productive exchanges produce the strongest attributions of emotions, generalized (indirect) exchange the weakest, with negotiated and reciprocal exchanges in between.